Our Mission

 - Engaging community and school stakeholders to ensure the sustainability of the program.

-The Dexter Farm to School program is made possible by funding from the Dexter Wellness Coalition and the 5 Healthy Towns Foundation and is part of an ongoing collaboration with Dexter Community Schools.
+The Dexter Farm to School program is made possible by funding from the Dexter Wellness Coalition , the 5 Healthy Towns Foundation, the Educational Foundation of Dexter, Dexter Community Schools and the Kiwanis Club of Ann Arbor.

 Meet the Farm to School Team